-Description: Some weeks will include a brief, 2-4 question mini-quiz to assess your progress and understanding of concepts.
-These quizzes will be given during class.
+Description: The final quiz is comprehensive and requires broad knowledge of the material covered in the class.
+It will be taken in class during the 15th week the semester.

 Academic integrity and collaboration: You are not to work with another student or share answers.